 Andrew Solomon is a writer and lecturer on politics, culture, and psychology and a professor of clinical psychology at Columbia University Medical Center.
 He is the author of Far and Away: Reporting from the Brink of Change, an anthology of his international reporting, and Far From the Tree: Parents, Children, and the Search for Identity, which received the National Book Critics Circle Award for nonfiction as well as more than 25 other national awards.
-Far from the Tree was recently adapted into documentary film by award-winning director and producer Rachel Dretzin, which premiered at DOC NYC in November 2017 and distributed by IFC Films/Sundance Selects.
+Far from the Tree was recently adapted into documentary film by award-winning director and producer Rachel Dretzin that premiered at DOC NYC in November 2017 and is distributed by IFC Films/Sundance Selects.
 His previous book, The Noonday Demon: An Atlas of Depression, won the National Book Award and was a Pulitzer Prize finalist, and has been published in 24 languages.
 He is also the author of The Irony Tower: Soviet Artists in a Time of Glasnost, and of a novel, A Stone Boat.
 His writing appears frequently in The New Yorker and The New York Times, and on National Public Radio.
-His TED talks have been viewed over 10 million times.
+His TED talks have been viewed over 20 million times.
 Solomon is an activist in LGBT rights, mental health, education, and the arts.
-He is founder of the Solomon Research Fellowships in LGBT Studies at Yale University, and a member of the board of the National LGBTQ Force and Trans Youth Family Allies.
-Additionally, Solomon serves on the boards of the Metropolitan Museum of Art, the World Monuments Fund, Yaddo, and The Alex Fund.
+He is founder of the Solomon Research Fellowships in LGBT Studies at Yale University, and a member of the board of the National LGBTQ Task Force and Trans Youth Family Allies.
+Additionally, Solomon serves on the boards of the Metropolitan Museum of Art, Yaddo, and The Alex Fund.
 He joined the PEN America Board in 2012, and completed a three-year term as President in 2018.